ACCESS-NRI/access-om2-configs/CONTRIBUTING.md

 # Contributing

+## Changes to the CI Infrastructure

+Changes to the CI Infrastructure are made to the `main` branch in this repository.
+Config branches use the `call-*.yml` workflows to `workflow_call` the equivalent workflow that is on the `main` branch.

+Since the logic in the CI infrastructure is quite involved, it would be a good idea to read the [README-DEV.md](./README-DEV.md).

 ## Dev and Release branches

-Each configuration has a `dev-` and `release-` branch.
+Each configuration has a `dev-*` and `release-*` branch.
 They differ in the CI checks that are run when pull requests are made to update the branch.

 ### Release

-Pull requests to the `release-` branch are intended to create a new version of the configuration.
+Pull requests to the `release-*` branch are intended to create a new version of the configuration.
 It is expected that the version *will* be updated before the PR can be merged.
 This in turn creates a GitHub release.
 It can be confusing for users if there are a large number of versions of a configuration.
 For this reason the atomicity of updates to a released configuration should be minimised, i.e.  updates should be meaningful.

-On pull requests to `release-` branches CI quality assurance (QA) checks are run to ensure the model configuration is suitable for release.
+On pull requests to `release-*` branches CI quality assurance (QA) checks are run to ensure the model configuration is suitable for release.
 Model reproducibility checks are also conducted.
 These checks run a short test of the configuration and test for bitwise reproducibility.
 The success or otherwise of this check determines if a major or minor version bump is required.

 ### Dev

-Quality assurance (QA) CI checks are run on pull requests to `dev-` branches, but not reproducibility checks.
+Quality assurance (QA) CI checks are run on pull requests to `dev-*` branches, but not reproducibility checks.
 There is no requirement that the version be updated when changes are made to the `dev-` branch.
-So the `dev-` branch of a configuration allows for smaller changes can be accumulated before a PR is made to the respective `release-` branch.
+So the `dev-` branch of a configuration allows for smaller changes that can be accumulated before a PR is made to the respective `release-*` branch.

-## Pull Request Process

 ### Creation of a new ACCESS-OM2 Config

 Config branches are entirely separate from the `main` history in this repository, except for a few files in `.github`.
-Note, you may need to be an Administrator to commit to `release-*` or `dev-` branches directly.
+Note, you may need to be an Administrator to commit to `release-*` or `dev-*` branches directly.

+#### Brand new configuration

-If you are creating a new branch, and don't have the config stored in another repository, just checkout a `dev-` branch from `main` and delete everything except `.github/workflows/pr-1-ci.yml`, `.github/workflows/pr-3-bump-tag.yml` and `.github/workflows/validate-json.yml`, then add your config.
+If you are creating a brand new configuration, and don't have the config stored in another repository, just checkout a `dev-*` branch from `main` and delete everything except `.github/workflows/pr-1-ci.yml`, `.github/workflows/pr-3-bump-tag.yml` and `.github/workflows/validate-json.yml`, then add your config.

-#### If the Config is Stored in Another Repository
+#### Config is Stored in Another Repository

+Create a `dev-*` branch by adding the config repository as a remote and checking out the config branch:

 ```bash
 git remote add <config_repo> <config_repo_url>  # ex. git remote add config git@github.com/my/configs.git